Skip to main content

 Learn more about the role of an employer of record.

-An employer of record in the U.K. allows international employers to quickly and compliantly hire British talent without having to take on the burden of setting up a local entity or navigating local labor laws.
-While your EoR partner serves as the legal employer, you keep control of daily management tasks, such as work schedules, compensation, and role responsibilities.
+An employer of record (EOR) in the U.K. allows international employers to quickly and compliantly hire British talent without having to take on the burden of setting up a local entity or navigating local labor laws.
+While your EOR partner serves as the legal employer, you keep control of daily management tasks, such as work schedules, compensation, and role responsibilities.

 Learn more about how an employer of record works.